Answers to the Top 10 Travel Insurance Questions

 Travel insurance works like most other insurance plans - If something happens during your trip and you need to use your travel insurance, you’ll need to file a claim to be reimbursed.
 We have a page that explains how to start a claim, a great resource for learning more about the claims process.

 For example, if you cancel your trip for a covered reason, you would submit a claim to seek reimbursement for the trip costs you lost.
+Read about common reasons claims are denied to learn more about how travel insurance works.

 Another important part of our travel protection plans is the Travel Support Services available 24/7.
 With one call, we can provide live help with almost any issue while you’re traveling.